andreigue/andreigue.github.io/_posts/2025-12-15-is-religion-comforting.md

 I also took the stance that religion is comforting, but since then I’ve realized that this isn’t true for everyone.
 For some people, especially those raised in strict religious environments who later encounter different beliefs, religion can feel more restrictive than reassuring.
 Instead of belonging, it can create tension, guilt, or the feeling of living a double life.
 For those trying to step away from a tight community or strong expectations, religion is not a source of comfort at all.
 It can feel like something they have to push against in order to be themselves.

 ## Notes

+#### 0

+Now image some other tribesman, let's call him tribesman A, gets caught in the sea.
+He's alone.
+He went fishing on a boat, the sky turned black all of a sudden, but somehow, the current wasn't strong.
+So tribesman A returns to his pregnant woman, and guess what he does around the campfire that night.
+He talks about this event.
+And the group starts discussing.
+Tribesman B tell him how the God of Water had spared his life.
+He continues on to say one of the following:

+1. You have a child coming up.
+The Gods seem to think that you have more work to do in this life and you need to raise your child.
+This will be a special child.
+I propose we make him our leader once he is born.
+2. There is a battle in the Heavens happening.
+The God of Darkness wanted to take your life, but for some reason the God of Water prevented this.
+Therefore the God of Water is more powerful than the God of Darkness, since he is able to stop him.
+3 [unfinished]

 #### 1